Conversion Optimization

 This increases a shopper’s engagement rate with the brand’s website and improves the session duration per shopper.

-3. Improves mobile experiences
+3. Improves Mobile Experiences

 You already know that infinite scrolling is instinctive, especially on mobile and touchscreen devices.

-Unlike desktop eCommerce experiences where experts have debated for decades whether the scroll is dead or not, mobile has been designed for scrolling.
+Unlike desktop eCommerce experiences, where experts have debated for decades whether the scroll is dead or not, mobile has been designed for scrolling.

 On mobile and touchscreen devices, infinite scroll creates a more seamless experience for shoppers.
 Moreover, mobile shoppers also instinctively use swipe and button features.